 You Thought You Knew Everything About Retirement Saving Tax Advantages… Until Now

 Tax Day is approaching and we all have money on our mind.
-While potential tax advantaged savings exist, retirement savings is a key area to decrease your current taxable income.
+While potential tax-advantaged savings exist, retirement saving is a key area to decrease your current taxable income.
 From 401(k)s to retirement savings for the self-employed, here is the ultimate guide to retirement savings tax advantages:

 For the Traditional Employee…

 A 401(k) is a defined contribution plan.
 It is a long-term investment tool for retirement saving where you invest tax-deferred earnings into a diversified account which may consist of stocks, mutual funds, bonds, and other investments.
 A 401(k) plan is sponsored by an employer, who will select a company to manage each employee’s account.
 The account balance grows on a tax-deferred basis, allowing you to benefit from compounded growth without having to draw down the account each year to pay taxes.
 Once you hit 59½ years old, you can begin to withdraw funds from the 401(k) penalty-free1.
 In tax year 2016, you can contribute a maximum of $18,000, unless you are 50 years old or over, in which case you can contribute a maximum of $24,000.